Does this section apply to us?

 - monitoring the behaviour of individuals taking place in the UK.

 There are also implications for UK controllers who have an establishment in the EEA, have customers in the EEA, or monitor individuals in the EEA.
-The EU GDPR will still apply to this processing, but the way you interact with European data protection authorities will change.
+The EU GDPR still applies to this processing, but the way you interact with European data protection authorities has changed.

 Otherwise, you should continue to follow our existing guidance on your general data protection obligations.